Application Information and Instructions

 - Must be at least 17 years of age to apply.
 Must provide copy of birth certificate.

-- Must be high school graduate or have a GED.
+- Must be high school graduate or have a GED or be a high school senior on track to graduate in the spring.
 Must have at least one year of algebra or geometry with a passing grade.
-Must provide sealed transcripts and a copy of High School diploma or GED.
+Must provide copy of high school transcripts and a copy of High School diploma or GED or transcripts that confirm graduation date.

 - Must provide copy of valid State of Illinois Driver’s license.